opensourcesys/evtTracker/README.md

 * NVDA 2022.4 or later is required.
 * Windows 10 21H2 (November 2021 Update/build 19044) or later is required.
+* Alert event (mostly for IAccessible objects) will be tracked.

 ## Version 23.01